 In 1994 Roland took his first Tai Chi Chuan and Chi Kung classes with Master Mark Tolstrup.
 In 2003 his four-year-old nephew challenged him, “Uncle Roland, you should take Karate, too…or are you chicken?”
 Later that year, Master Jeff Melander named Roland, “Red Dragon Karate School’s Student of the Year” (an honor, which has been awarded three times in the school’s 30+ years of operation).

 In 2005, with the support of Master Tolstrup, Roland began studying Tai Chi with Grandmaster William C.C.
 Chen.

-Roland currently holds a third degree in Pukulan Kilat Pentjak Silat under Master Jim Devoe, through the Cemo Sai Temple and The Institute of Pentjak Silat and a two-star certification in Tai Chi Chuan and Push Hands under Grandmaster William C.C.
+Roland currently holds a fourth degree in Pukulan Kilat Pentjak Silat under Master Jim Devoe, through the Cemo Sai Temple and The Institute of Pentjak Silat and a two-star certification in Tai Chi Chuan and Push Hands under Grandmaster William C.C.
 Chen of New York City.